Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-accounts.md

 --------------------------------
 ```

-The AXIASolar JS Apps UI also supports multi-sig accounts, as documented in the [Account Generation page](learn-account-generation#multi-signature-accounts).
+The AXIA JS Apps UI also supports multi-sig accounts, as documented in the [Account Generation page](learn-account-generation#multi-signature-accounts).
 This is easier than generating them manually.

 ### Making Transactions with a Multi-signature Account